samwells9/samwells9.github.io/_pages/blog.md

 <summary style="cursor: pointer; font-weight: bold;">Manchester United's Form in the Premier League: Key Insights and a Streamlit App</summary>

 <p>
-    In this post, I more thouroughly explore the data we collected in the previous post.
+    In this post, I more thoroughly explore the data we collected in the previous post.
 I will summarize a key insight that I derived and explain the streamlit app that I
     created to help gain a better understanding of the trends in Manchester United's performance over the years.
 </p>

+<h3>Introduction</h3>

+Expected goals (xG) has become one of the most talked-about metrics in soccer analytics in recent years.
+This emergence is so recent, that the API I used to gather the data did not even start including it as a match statistic until 2023.
+Expected goals offers a way to quantify the quality of scoring chances in a match.
+But how well does it align with match results?
+To explore this, I visualized expected goals by match result using boxplots.

 </details>
 <details>